muhammadIFTIKHAR98/linux_basic_projects/BASH_SCRIPTING(basics).md

 #BASIC OF BASH SCRIPTING.

-1. Running Bash commands from the command line
+1. Running Bash commands from the command line.

-      a) when the shell is used interactively, it desplays a "$" when it is waiting for command from the user. for ex-
+      a) when the shell is used interactively, it desplays a "$" when it is waiting for command from the user. for ex- user@user:-$
-          user@user:-$
           here user@user is the shell prompt.
-      b) if the shell is running as the root(a user with administrative rights), the prompt is changed to "#". the super user shell prompt looks like this: for ex-
+      b) if the shell is running as the root(a user with administrative rights), the prompt is changed to "#". the super user shell prompt looks like this: for ex- [root@host ~]#
-          [root@host ~]#

-2. How to Create and Execute Bash scripts.
+3. How to Create and Execute Bash scripts.

      a) Script naming convention
          bash scripting ends with ".sh". however bash script can run perfectly fine without the "sh" extension